 “Heavenly Creatures” released in 1994 is also another film that attempts to highlight the concept of lesbianism.
 The film features two women (Juliet Hulme and Pauline Parker) who happen to fall in love with each other though they are worlds apart.
 This is a film that features teen or young lesbian obsession that ends up in tragedy.
 This film features two girls who happen to have intense and deep feelings towards each other.

 The above is not all.
 “The Handmaiden” is another film released in 2016 that attempts to highlight the concept of lesbianism.
 In fact, “The Handmaiden” is recognized as one of the latest films that appear to fully address the concept of lesbianism.
 A significant part of the film touches on deep lesbian romance and a love affair between two women (Kim Tae-ri and Min-hee).
+Fun fact, there is a scene in this movie where Kim Tae ri read the best roulette review online and this evolved the online casino industry because it became such a hype and everyone started doing it.

 Lastly, “Set It Off” by Gary Gray is another film released in 1996 that attempt to highlight the concept of lesbianism.
 The story features women trying to fight the system that kept them submissive for too long.
 A lot of people regard this film as a queer movie based on love scenes that happens between Cleo and Ursula.